 The urethra is the channel that passes urine from the bladder.
 In a girl, the opening of the urethra is above the vagina.
 In a boy, it is at the tip of the penis.
-"Dysuria" is feeling pain or burning in the urethra when passing urine.
+Dysuria is feeling pain or burning in the urethra when peeing.

 Dysuria can be caused by anything that irritates or inflames the urethra.
 The cause for your child's dysuria is not certain.
 The most common cause of dysuria in young children is chemical irritation.
 Soaps, bubble baths, or skin lotions that get inside the urethra can cause this reaction.
 Symptoms will get better in 1 to 3 days after the last exposure.